Your Notion history,preserved in GitHub.

 The workflow stays small: connect once, pick what to protect, and let it run.

-Get email alerts when a run fails or an integration loses access.
+Get alerts when a run fails or an integration loses access.

-Pause or resume schedules, and cancel active runs safely at checkpoints.
+Pause schedules, resume safely, and cancel active runs at checkpoints.

 Connect.
 Scope.
 Schedule.